-The mint has ramped up coin production, outpacing its usual 1 billion coins a month with 1.2 billion coins in June and 1.35 billion a month for the rest of 2020, according to The New York Times.
 The Federal Reserve announced in June that it was rationing out its coin inventory by sending banks and credit unions smaller-than-normal coin shipments based on historical demand.

 The Fed also convened an emergency U.S. Coin Task Force in July composed of government and industry leaders, including banks and armored car companies.
 One of the task force's early accomplishments was to create the hashtag #getcoinmoving, which banks and credit unions plastered across Twitter to encourage people to cash in their piggy banks to get more coins back in circulation.